 Live healthier, longer

 Optimize your health and longevity with the Healthspan Longevity blood test plus membership.
-We’ll measure 40+ biomarkers that drive your health, then help you on the path to optimization.
+Our initial blood test will measure 60+ biomarkers that drive your health.
+We proactively retest various biomarkers based on your results every 4 months.

 What We Offer